dino-/git-notes/git-notes.md

     $ git tag -d release01                 # The local tag
     $ git push origin --delete release01   # The remote tag

+If the tags you have in your local clone get very out-of-date with what's on the remote, clean them up like this:

+    $ git tag -l | xargs git tag -d
+    $ git fetch --tags

+An alternative way to do this if there aren't very many tags

+    $ git tag -d $(git tag -l) && git fetch -t

 ## Git Branching